The maximal subgroups of the exceptional groups $F_4(q)$, $E_6(q)$ and ${}^2E_6(q)$ and related almost simple groups: Subgroups of G=E6

 \subsection{Alternating groups}

 Most alternating groups were dealt with in \cite{craven2017}.
 This left over a couple of cases, for $\Alt(6)$ and $p=0$.
 One case was proved to be Lie imprimitive in \cite{craven2017}, but strong imprimitivity was not proved there.
-The other case was settled in \cite{pachera2019un}.
-In all cases we have that $H$ is strongly imprimitive.
+The other case was settled in \cite{pacheraphd}.
+In all cases we can prove that $H$ is strongly imprimitive.